LIL, The Little Implementation Language, has been a lost and overlooked chapter in the history of Unix and the C language.

 Basic version of the Combined Programming Language (CPL).
 First implemeted by Martin Richards at MIT in the 1960's.
 Used on the Xerox Alto and Amiga?

 A simplified version of BCPL, implemented on the PDP-7 by Ken Thompson.
 The immediate predicessor to C, B was word oriented.

 A descendant of BCPL, BLISS (the Basic Language for the Implementation of System Software) was originally implemented at CM-U by Bill Wulf as BLISS-10, an implementation language for the PDP-10.
 A second compiler, BLISS-11 was implemented in BLISS-10, which cross-compiled code for the PDP-11.
-This optimizing compiler is described in the rare, but excellent book "The Design of an Optimizing Compiler", by Wulf, Johnsson, Weinstock, Hobbs, and Geschke.
+This optimizing compiler is described in the excellent book "The Design of an Optimizing Compiler", by Wulf, Johnsson, Weinstock, Hobbs, and Geschke.